Toda of Pamplona

-Toda Aznárez (Basque: Tota Aznar; d.
-15 October 958), known as Toda of Pamplona, was queen of Pamplona by her marriage to Sancho I. She ruled the kingdom as regent during the minority of her son García Sánchez I from 931.
+Toda Aznárez (Basque: Tota Aznar; died 15 October 958), known as Toda of Pamplona, was queen of Pamplona by her marriage to Sancho I. She ruled the kingdom as regent during the minority of her son García Sánchez I from 931.
 She was herself descended from the previous royal dynasty, Aritza.

 Family

-Toda was the daughter of Aznar Sánchez, lord of Larraun, paternal grandson of King García Íñiguez of Pamplona, while her mother Onneca Fortúnez was a daughter of King Fortún Garcés.
-Thus, Toda was a descendant of the Aritza dynasty of Navarrese monarchs.
+Toda was daughter of Aznar Sánchez of Larraun, paternal grandson of King García Íñiguez of Pamplona, while her mother Onneca Fortúnez was a daughter of King Fortún Garcés.
+Thus, Toda was a descendant of the Íñigo Arista dynasty of Navarrese monarchs.
 Toda was an aunt or cousin of Caliph Abd-al-Rahman III.
 Toda was married to King Sancho I of Pamplona, with whom she had the following children: